-Accepted submissions will be delicately wrapped in code by hand and released as chapters.
+Accepted submissions will be delicately wrapped in code by hand, decorated (if applicable) as one would a physical zine, and released as volumes.
 If selected, you will be notified upon publishing and have the right to retract.
 You own the content.

 Privacy: You can also submit anonymously or with a nom de plume.
 However, this makes things a little tricky when retaining ownership or if I need to ask you if everything is OK.
 You can either navigate this complexity via setting up privacy/security on your side, or by accepting that the things you submit without a return-to-sender will be accepted as open to a CC0 license.